U.S. set to announce response to Russian election hacking: sources

 One decision that has been made, they said, speaking on the condition of anonymity, is to avoid any moves that exceed the Russian election hacking and risk an escalating cyber conflict that could spiral out of control.
 One example of an excessive step might be interfering with Russian internet messaging.

-The FBI, CIA and Office of Director of National Intelligence agree that Russia was behind hacks into Democratic Party organizations and operatives ahead of the Nov.
+The Federal Bureau of Investigation, Central Intelligence Agency and Office of Director of National Intelligence agree that Russia was behind hacks into Democratic Party organizations and operatives ahead of the Nov.
 8 presidential election.
 There is also agreement, according to U.S. officials, that Russia sought to intervene in the election to help Trump, a Republican, defeat Democrat Hillary Clinton.

 Russia has repeatedly denied hacking accusations.
 Trump has dismissed the assessments of the U.S. intelligence community.